All You Need to Know About Smart Lighting

 Do smart lights need to connect to a hub?

 Some do, but others don’t.
 There are positives and negatives to both approaches.
 For example, the Phillips range connects to a hub rather than directly to your wifi router.

 This means the lights communicate to a hub that is connected to your router via an ethernet cable.
 This method can be more expensive because you’ll need to purchase the hub.

-It is far more cost-effective to eliminate the middle man and purchase smart lights that connect directly to your wifi router.
-You can buy one or two lights to test them out before you commit to kitting our your whole home.
+It is far more cost-effective to eliminate the middleman and purchase smart lights that connect directly to your wifi router.
+You can buy one or two lights to test them out before you commit to kitting out your whole home.

 Can smart lights help you get a better night’s sleep?

 The human brain is very sensitive to light and this plays a huge role in your sleep cycle.
 Smart lights can help your biological clockwork by adjusting the light based on the time.
 You can set them to create a slow sunrise as the morning rolls in, or you can dim them at night.